ourownstory/test-of-time/CONTRIBUTING.md

 # Contributing to Test-of-Time
 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-Welcome to the NeuralProphet/ Test-of-time community and thank you for your contribution to its continued legacy.
+Welcome to the Test-of-time community and thank you for your contribution to its continued legacy.
 We compiled this page with practical instructions and further resources to help you get started.

-Please come join us on the NeuralProphet [Slack](https://join.slack.com/t/neuralprophet/shared_invite/zt-sgme2rw3-3dCH3YJ_wgg01IXHoYaeCg), you can message any core dev there.
+Please come join us on the NeuralProphet (our main framework) [Slack](https://join.slack.com/t/neuralprophet/shared_invite/zt-sgme2rw3-3dCH3YJ_wgg01IXHoYaeCg), you can message any core dev there.

 ## Get Started On This
 We have a GitHub section tracking all [issues](https://github.com/ourownstory/test-of-time/issues) to be solved.
 There are some issues marked with the label 'good first issue'.
 These issues are ideal to get started on for you as a beginner.
-Feel free to assign your self to one on GitHub and have a try solving it.
+Feel free to assign yourself to one on GitHub and have a try solving it.
 In case you need help, don't hestitate to reach out via the commenting function in GutHub or Slack.

 ## Process